Skip to content

 Production elision.
 Per 009 §Production builds reset-frame-db! shares the universal compile-time gate (re-frame.interop/debug-enabled?, alias of goog.DEBUG); production builds (:advanced + goog.DEBUG=false) elide the body via Closure DCE.
 The surface is dev-only — pair-tool writes do not ship in production binaries.
 CI's npm run test:elision job asserts the contract holds for the success op (:rf.epoch/db-replaced) and both failure ops.

-Artefact home. reset-frame-db! lives in re-frame.epoch (it records a synthetic :rf/epoch-record, so the surface is epoch-adjacent and naturally co-located with restore-epoch / register-epoch-cb!).
+Artefact home. reset-frame-db! lives in re-frame.epoch (it records a synthetic :rf/epoch-record, so the surface is epoch-adjacent and naturally co-located with restore-epoch / register-epoch-listener!).
 The core re-export late-binds through the hook table (:epoch/reset-frame-db!); unlike the four read-shaped re-exports (which degrade silently when the artefact is absent), reset-frame-db! raises :rf.error/epoch-artefact-missing — the caller's invariant is "undo works after this call", and a silent no-op would lie about that invariant.

 Worked example.